Preference-Conditioned Multi-Objective RL for Integrated Command Tracking and Force Compliance in Humanoid Locomotion: Introduction

 Reinforcement learning with massively parallel simulation has enabled robust locomotion policies \cite{rudin2022learning, zhang2024resilient, hwangbo2019learning, gu2024humanoid, wang2025booster}.
 Recent work demonstrated walking on challenging terrains \cite{lee2020learning, kumar2021rma, kumar2022adapting, gu2024advancing}, blind navigation over stairs, push recovery \cite{melo2022learning, zhuang2024humanoid, xie2025humanoid}, and stylized walking from human references \cite{zhang2024whole, liao2025beyondmimic}, showcasing RL’s versatility for humanoid locomotion.

-A key element of these approaches is the introduction of random force perturbations during training, which encourages the learned policy to remain stable under all conditions\cite{rudin2022learning, gu2024humanoid, wang2025booster}, but inherently biases policies toward force resistance.
+A key element of these approaches is the introduction of random force perturbations during training, which encourages the learned policy to remain stable under all conditions\cite{rudin2022learning, gu2024humanoid, wang2025booster}, but often biases policies toward resisting external forces, since stability under perturbations is explicitly rewarded.
 This training setting is essential for sim-to-real transfer, and enables reliable velocity-tracking with push recovery, while simultaneously hindering force-compliance behavior.

 Additionally, the pursuit of command tracking and force compliance is conflicting in nature: strong command following reduces compliance, while high compliance compromises responsiveness to current commands.
 Existing learning-based methods do not explicitly address this trade-off, and often compromise task-specific rewards to improve general performance \cite{hwangbo2019learning, margolis2023walk}, leaving a gap between robust command tracking and interactive, compliant walking.